 When changing the faulty toilet doors, my mom and I opted for an acrylic opaque slide and swing door which is more durable and resistant to wear-and-tear than the original plastic model that came with the property.

-As a landlord, the safety of your tenant is of utmost priority as you do not want to be held liable for any injuries they may sustain in your property.
+As a landlord, the safety of your tenant is of utmost priority as you do not want to be held liable for any injuries they may sustain in your rental property.
 One of our window grilles near the kitchen sink was almost coming off the wall so we decided to replace it too.

 4. Refurbish the kitchen cabinets